-For examples of metrics that could be used for DOE's 8 policy priorities, see the Community Benefits Plan Frequently Asked Questions (FAQs).
+For examples of metrics that could be used for DOE's 8 policy priorities, see the Community Benefits Plan Frequently Asked Questions (FAQs).2

-Not all of these benefits will apply to every project and projects may have benefits that are not in this list.
-Furthermore, some categories of impacts listed above could be benefits for one project but negative impacts for another - for example, some H2 projects could result in decreased NOx emissions while others may result in increased NOx relative to a pre-project baseline.
+Not all benefits listed above will apply to every project and projects may have benefits that are not in this list.
+Furthermore, some categories of impacts listed above could be benefits for one project but negative impacts for another - for example, some Carbon Capture Demonstration Projects could result in decreased concentrations of non-CO2 pollutant emissions while others may result in increased pollution (e.g., from auxiliary energy plants, CO2 transport, or truck traffic.) relative to a pre-project baseline.
 Applicants should carefully consider and assess the impacts appropriately for their project.
 Benefits that are relevant for a particular applicant will depend on the project and the location, as well as on the priorities and needs of impacted communities.
 To the greatest extent possible, applicants should work with impacted communities early and often to define what benefits are most relevant to them.